People are anxious and worried about a variety of issues, activities, and situations, not just one type.

 The disorder is often managed with a combination of some form of psychotherapy and drug therapy.
 Psychotherapy can address the causes of anxiety and provide ways to cope.

-Some antidepressants, particularly selective serotonin reuptake inhibitors (such as escitalopram) and serotonin- norepinephrine reuptake inhibitors (such as venlafaxine), are effective for generalized anxiety disorder.
+Some antidepressants Medications for depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more , particularly selective serotonin reuptake inhibitors (such as escitalopram) and serotonin-norepinephrine reuptake inhibitors (such as venlafaxine), are effective for generalized anxiety disorder.
 These antidepressants usually take a few weeks to relieve anxiety, so some people are first given a benzodiazepine along with the antidepressant.
-Benzodiazepines are antianxiety drugs that relieve anxiety quickly, typically almost immediately.
-However, because long-term use of benzodiazepines can lead to a drug use disorder (see Antianxiety and Sedative Drugs), these drugs are usually given for only a relatively short time.
+Benzodiazepines are antianxiety medications that relieve anxiety quickly, typically almost immediately.
+However, because long-term use of benzodiazepines can lead to a medication dependence and addiction (see Antianxiety and Sedative Drugs Misuse of Antianxiety Medications and Sedatives Antianxiety and sedative medications are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
+Using prescription... read more ), these medications are usually given for only a relatively short time.
 Once the antidepressant and psychotherapy becomes effective, the dose of the benzodiazepine may be decreased slowly, then stopped.
 Benzodiazepines should not be stopped abruptly.

-Buspirone, another antianxiety drug, is effective for some people with generalized anxiety disorder.
-Its use does not lead to a drug use disorder.
+Buspirone, another antianxiety medication, is effective for some people with generalized anxiety disorder.
 However, buspirone may take 2 weeks or longer to start working.

 Drugs Mentioned In This Article